hypothe/AI4RO2_E/script/README.md

-# Sensitivity Analysis
+# Sensitivity Analysis and Automatic Pddl Problem Solving Tools

 ## Scripts

+Four scripts compose the workflow for the automatic generation and run of pddl problems and its relative sensitivity analysis for the identification of the optimal wA* parameters.
-Three scripts (at the moment) compose the workflow of the sensitivity analysis, which need to be launched one after the other to perform the full evaluation, but can be used independently if needed (_see "build" for an example_).
+The scripts can be launched sequentially to perform the full evaluation of a single or multiple problems, but can also be used independently if need.

 ### test_data.py